Disney Dreams!: Projection

-16 Christie Projectors are used throughout the show to projection map onto the 2,500sqm castle which has been 3D scanned to create a computer model.
+16 Christie video projectors were originally used throughout the show to projection map onto the 2,500 sqm castle which has been 3D scanned to create a computer model.
 Four projectors are installed on the roof of Main Street buildings, with an additional eight in purpose-built locations around the moat and viewing area.
-The other four are used to project onto the water screens either side of the moat.
+The other four were used to project onto the water screens either side of the moat.
 Windscreen wipers are in use to keep the projection glass clear.
 Although no exact details have been released by Disney, a behind the scenes video on their official YouTube channel shows a GrandMA2 and Hippo Media Servers, Hippotizers, in use in the control booth for the show.

+With the removal of the water screens in 2017 in preparation for Illuminations, the four projectors used for that effect were removed.
+In preparation for the 2023 revival of Dreams, the remaining 12 LED-lamp projectors were replaced with laser-lamp ones to improve show quality of the projected images and consume less electricity.

 Sound

-The pre-recorded soundtrack for the attraction is played through speakers around the Central Plaza viewing area.
+The pre-recorded soundtrack for the show is played through speakers around the Central Plaza viewing area.
+Originally recorded in stereo, the soundtrack was updated to a 4.1 mix for the 2023 revival.

 Lighting

-Three 'Skytracer' moving lights have been installed either side of the Castle for aerial effects while four lasers are used on the roofs of main street, in the castle and inside the 'Second Star to the Right' at the top of the castle.

-Thanks to a patented technology, since Summer 2013, audience members can now take part in the show with Disney Dreams Light'Ears that are synchronised with the show using Infrared technology.
+10 moving lights or "skytracers" were originally installed either side of the Castle for aerial effects while four lasers are used on the roofs of main street, in the castle and inside the 'Second Star to the Right' at the top of the castle.
+For the 2023 revival, an additional 18 laser-lamp type skytracers were installed.
+In Summer 2013, audience members were able take part in the show with Disney Dreams Light'Ears that were synchronized with the show using infrared technology.

+LED mesh screens were directly installed on several castle roofs for the 2022 revival of Dreams! of Christmas to create additional lighting effects on the roofs and accentuate the projections.
+Additional mesh screens were installed on the remaining roofs in time for the 2023 revival of Dreams, notably on the rightmost tower.

 Pyrotechnics

-The two main firework launch points are located on the roofs of Fantasyland while Pyrotechnics are used on the castle itself.
+The two main firework launch points are located on the roofs of Fantasyland while pyrotechnics are used on the castle itself.
 There are a total of 58 launching points on the castle and a further 18 behind it.
 15 isopar flamethrowers with telescopic arms are located around the castle building, projecting fire up to 15 meters into the air, with heat that can be felt by the audience.
 Each flamethrower has a weather station that prevents the device from firing in unsuitable weather conditions, in order to prevent damage to the castle.